Kourtney Kardashian Lets Scott Disick Take Kids Shopping After Partying Spree

 Scott Disick was photographed shopping out in Calabasas with his son Mason and daughter Penelope.

-The reality star, who has been partying a lot as of late, was allowed to see two of his two children while their mother Kourtney was in Palm Springs with her sisters Khloe and Kim, according to Radar Online.
+The reality star, who has been partying a lot as of late, was allowed to see two of his two children while their mother, Kourtney, was in Palm Springs with her sisters Khloe and Kim, according to Radar Online.

-Last month, a young, 20-year-old model named Bella Banos told In Touch Weekly that she and Scott Disick were dating.
+Last month, a 20-year-old model named Bella Banos told In Touch Weekly that she and Scott Disick were dating.

-Early last month, 20-year-old model Bella Banos gave an interview to In Touch Weekly claiming she and Disick had become an item.

-Though Disick has denied the model’s claims, she’d insisted: ‘Scott calls me his girl and we have said: “I love you,”‘ calling herself and the reality star ‘super connected.’

 ???????? #HappySunday ????????